-Speaking of work hours I do not exceed more than 50 hours a week.
-In 2016-2018 I was hardcoring with ~70-80 hours a week (because I had a full-time day job at another company but was also spending nights and weekends trying to keep Analytics Mania blog alive and growing).
-That period was definitely super exhausting, therefore, I absolutely enjoy the current 40-50 hours work-week.
+Speaking of work hours, I do not exceed more than 50 hours a week, usually, it’s closer to 40.
+In 2016-2018, I was hardcore with ~70-80 work hours a week (because I had a full-time day job at another company but was also spending nights and weekends trying to keep the Analytics Mania blog alive and growing).
+That period was super exhausting.
+Therefore, I absolutely enjoy the current 40-50 hours work-week.

 So here are several options on how I try to allocate time to learn.